1 Apps

 this is the default, if the workspace exists, it will be opened ;

-if it is not it will be created then opened.
+if It's not it will be created then opened.

 will open existing workspace of fail